Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/03-overview.md

-scripts/                   # Utility scripts for document ingestion src/                       # Source code for the application's services ├── backend-java-quarkus/  # The Chat API developed with Quarkus ├── backend-nodejs/        # The Chat API developed with Node.js ├── frontend/              # The Chat website
+scripts/                   # Utility scripts for document ingestion src/                       # Source code for the application's services ├── backend-java-quarkus/  # The Chat API developed with Quarkus ├── frontend/              # The Chat website
-├── indexer/               # Service for document ingestion package.json               # Configuration for NPM workspace
+├── ingestion-java/        # Service for document ingestion pom.xml                    # Main Maven parent POM
 ```

-We're using Node.js for our APIs and website, and have set up an [NPM workspace](https://docs.npmjs.com/cli/using-npm/workspaces) to manage dependencies across all projects from a single place.
-Running `npm install` at the root installs dependencies for all projects, simplifying monorepo management.
+We're using Java and Quarkus for our APIs and website, and have set up a Maven parent POM to manage dependencies across all projects from a single place.
+Running `mvn install` at the root installs dependencies for all projects, simplifying monorepo management.

-For instance, `npm run <script_name> --workspaces` executes a script across all projects, while `npm run <script_name> --workspace=backend` targets just the backend.

-Otherwise, you can use your regular `npm` commands in any project folder and it will work as usual.
+Otherwise, you can use your regular `mvn` commands in any project folder and it will work as usual.

 ### About the services